es5/es5.github.io/README.md

-# About
+# Annotated ECMAScript 5

-This main HTML document in this repo is intended to become an annotated reference to the Fifth Edition of the ECMAScript Language Specification, **in HTML**.

-It is awaiting the addition of annotations—but because it is an **HTML** document and does actually contain the full text of the ES5 spec, it can be used a **non-normative** reference to the spec by anybody who prefers to read the spec content **in HTML** rather than in a PDF or Word document.

-## IMPORTANT

-This document is _not_ the ES5 spec.
-It is a completely **non-normative** _derivative work_, as permitted by the copyright notice on the spec, which reads in part:

-> This draft document may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published, and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this section are included on all such copies and derivative works.
+This repo holds a document that provides an annotated HTML view of ECMA 262, the ECMAScript Language Specification, 5th edition.
+It is **not** a normative version of the ECMAScript spec.
+Though it does include the **full text** of the spec, it is in fact a completely **non-normative** derivative work _based on_ the spec—strictly for the purpose of explaining the spec and assisting in its implementation.

+No copyright is currently asserted on the annotations that are part of the Annotated ECMAScript 5 document.
+But the non-annotations part of the document is entirely verbatim text from the spec—used under the terms of that document’s [copyright notice][1] and [license statement][2]—so reuse of any non-annotation content from the Annotated ECMAScript 5 document must also adhere to the terms of that license.

+   [1]: spec.html#copyright

+   [2]: spec.html#license